dronefly-garden/dronefly/README.md

 Report hybrids observed recently:

 ```
-[p]ebird hybrids
+,ebird hybrids
-[8:52 AM] BOT CuckooBee: Mallard x American Black Duck (hybrid) (Anas platyrhynchos x rubripes); 1 observed at 09:04, 27 Aug, from Hartlen Point West Beach (44.5926,-63.4546)
+[8:52 AM] BOT CuckooBee: Mallard x American Black Duck (hybrid) (Anas platyrhynchos x rubripes);
+1 observed at 09:04, 27 Aug, from Hartlen Point West Beach (44.5926,-63.4546)
 ```

 ### Scheduled reports

-See https://github.com/synrg/quaggagriff/issues/2#issuecomment-526963273 for advice on scheduled execution of an ebird subcommand, such as to alert channel users to new observations of hybrids found in the region.
+See https://github.com/synrg/quaggagriff/issues/2#issuecomment-526963273 for advice on scheduled execution of an **ebird** subcommand, such as to alert channel users to new observations of hybrids found in the region.

 ## TODO